 Overall, the type of alcohol you drink has less bearing on your health than how much and how often you drink it.
 The downsides of drinking too much whiskey every day are similar to drinking too much alcohol in general.
 Side effects of drinking whisky every day include:

 - Damage to essential organs, leading to illnesses like pancreatitis and liver disease

 - Compromised immune system

 Schedule a private call with a Ria Health team member and we can help you get started.

 This depends on your age and personal biology.
-Some studies suggest that moderate drinking has some health benefits.
-Other evidence suggests that the safest amount of whiskey is none at all.
+Some studies in the past have suggested that moderate drinking has some health benefits.
+More recent evidence suggests that the safest amount of whiskey is none at all.
 Moderate consumption of whiskey is defined as:

 - Up to one whiskey per day for women

 - Up to two whiskeys per day for men